-- Number and types of interrupt signals available.
+- Firstly, Number and types of interrupt signals are available.

-- The address of the memory where the ISR is located for a particular interrupt signal.
-This address is called interrupt vector address (IVA).
+- Secondly, The address of the memory where the ISR is located for a particular interrupt signal.
+This address basically called interrupt vector address (IVA).

-- Masking and unmasking feature of the interrupt signals.
+- Thirdly, Masking and unmasking feature of the interrupt signals.

-- Handling and storing of information about the interrupt program (status information).
+- Finally, Handling and storing of information about the interrupt program (status information).

-When we discussed on Interrupt Structure in 8085 microprocessor then we should know that wht are the different type of interrupt present in 8085 microprocessor?
+When we discuss on Interrupt Structure in 8085 microprocessor then we should know that “What are the different type of interrupt present in 8085 microprocessor?“

 Types of Interrupts: